Tackling obesity and undernutrition

 We also won acclaim for our Shakti programme which trains and equips women in rural communities to spread health and hygiene messages, and sell affordable products to low-income families.

 Food and health have never been so important to consumers.
-A recent report on global nutrition highlighted that the problems of obesity and undernutrition are not being addressed fast enough, with some academics and policy-makers suggesting the food industry should play a more central role.
+A recent report on highlighted that the problems of obesity and undernutrition are not being addressed fast enough, with some academics and policy-makers suggesting the food industry should play a more central role.
 It is important, therefore, that an independent authority like ATNI is publicly recognising companies that apply best practice.

 Providing healthy, nutritious food